dimesoftware/facteur/docs/index.md

 - Template providers
 - Endpoints

-**Composers** enable you to create an e-mail request, which contains the e-mail variables like subject, body and the e-mail addresses to send the mail to.
+**Composers** enable you to create an email request, which contains the email variables like subject, body and the email addresses to send the mail to.

-**Compilers** are a part of the e-mail composition in that it allows to fetch a template and populate the e-mail body with data from a custom view model.
+**Compilers** are a part of the email composition in that it allows to fetch a template and populate the email body with data from a custom view model.

 The templates can be stored anywhere.
 By default they are stored in the folder where the application is hosted but it can also be retrieved from an Azure blob, FTP drive, etc. Using **template providers** and **resolvers**, you can write your own logic to fetch the right template for the job.

-Lastly and obviously, there are the various mail services, also known as **endpoints** in Facteur.
-E-mails can be sent with good old SMTP, Microsoft Graph API, SendGrid, etc.
+Lastly and obviously, there are the various mail services, also known as **endpoints** in Facteur. emails can be sent with good old SMTP, Microsoft Graph API, SendGrid, etc.

 ## Installation